 In the fall of 2016, I began my PhD research focusing on the genomics of evolution and speciation in fish radiations as a member of the Wagner Lab at the University of Wyoming.
-My research will involve investigating the phylogenetics of endemic Lates species in Lake Tanganyika, including divergence times, phylogenetic relationships, and population histories, as a method of examining current declines in these fisheries-important fishes.
+My research involves investigating the phylogenetics of endemic Lates (Nile perch) species in Lake Tanganyika, including divergence times, phylogenetic relationships, and population histories, as a method of contextualizing current declines in these fisheries-important fishes.
 In addition to work on Lates species, I am involved in projects researching Lake Tanganyika dagaa (sardines) and local Wyoming fish as well.

 MINNESOTA WOLF POPULATION GENETIC ASSESSMENT

 In this portion of my research, I used microsatellite genotyping to infer the genetic diversity and population genetic structure of the Minnesota wolf population in two sampling years spanning an increase in anthropogenic mortality corresponding to the delisting of wolves under the Endangered Species Act and the onset of legal wolf harvest in Minnesota.
 I focused on compensation (for increased mortality) in the wolf system via dispersal and immigration, to provide a baseline for answering questions related to the genetic consequences of disturbances-- specifically, anthropogenic mortality-- in this wolf system.

 Related publication: Rick, JA, RA Moen, JD Erb, JL Strasburg.
 2017.
 Temporal changes in population genetics and structure of a newly harvested wolf (Canis lupus) population in Minnesota.
 Conservation Genetics 18(5): 1091–1104